MicrosoftDocs/dynamics365smb-docs/business-central/across-report-selections.md

 Some types of document can be sent as email attachments, and others cannot.
 Each **Report Selection** page shows additional fields if the type support email out of the box.

-For example, in the **Report Selection- Sales** and **Report Selection - Purchase** pages, the following fields help you set up emailing:
+For example, in the **Report Selection - Sales** and **Report Selection - Purchase** pages, the following fields help you set up emailing:

 |Field name |Description  |
 |-----------|-------------|